 By harnessing these skills, you can step into the role of a flight attendant as the ideal candidate.

 Flight attendants are required to look professional at all times.

 Most airlines don’t allow unnatural hair colors (think blue, pink, or purple, not blonde or brunette).

 Flight attendants wear uniforms, and the purpose is to look uniform.

 Each airline has its exact requirements, from the color of flight attendant shoes to acceptable hairstyles and makeup.

 A good rule of thumb is to err on the side of conservative hair, makeup, shoes, and accessories.

-A flight attendant represents the airline brand, and the only other acceptable brand is flight attendant luggage, which is often black.
+A flight attendant represents the airline brand, and the only other acceptable brand or logo you will see on a flight attendant is flight attendant luggage, which is often black.

 One of the most frequently asked questions is, “Can Flight Attendants Have Tattoos?”
 So I’ve written an in-depth post that explains airline tattoo policies to answer that question.

 Flight attendants at all US-based Airlines must comply with strict travel documentation requirements.